molliemarie/MSIA-D3Course-2019/Class4.md

 ## Add General Update  Pattern to Line / Scatter Plot

-Now, take what you've learned about the general update function and apply it to the scatter / line plot we made previously so that it doesn't break when adding data for an incomplete year.
+Take what you've learned about the general update function and apply it to the scatter / line plot we made previously so that it doesn't break when adding data for an incomplete year.
 Instructions [here](/Projects&Exercises/generalUpdatePattern/).

 ## TreeMap